 One of the latest technologies to have come to the fore and which is making great strides in modernising the way ground is excavated with increased safety and minimal interference with the surrounding and the daily lives of those living and working nearby is what has become known as vacuum or suction excavation.

 In areas where there are existing buried pipes ducts and cables, traditional excavation by mechanical means is often seen as unacceptable due to the risk of damage to services and more importantly the potential for injurious or fatal cable strikes to the workforce.
-With the increasingly crowded underground environment seen today, with the likes of fibre networks, gas mains, water pipes sewers, road drains etc. all competing for the same underground space, the likelihood of worker/machine/service impact increases accordingly, unless the best of ground investigations is completed before excavation starts.
+With the increasingly crowded underground environment seen today, with the likes of fibre networks, gas mains, water pipes, sewers, road drains etc. all competing for the same underground space, the likelihood of worker/machine/service impact increases accordingly, unless the best of ground investigations is completed before excavation starts.

-Using traditional hand dig techniques, as they seen as less aggressive than mechanical means, requires operatives to dig down with spades and shovels to expose the buried plant and usually requires them the actually get into the excavation.
-This in turn of course may have implications for confined space working requirements and other safety aspects such as ground support and ground water handling.
+Using traditional hand dig techniques, as they are seen as less aggressive than mechanical means, requires operatives to dig down with spades and shovels to expose the buried plant and usually requires them the actually get into the excavation.
+This in turn may have implications for confined space working requirements and other safety aspects such as ground support and ground water handling.
 This potential for damage and the danger of injury has led to the growth in the use of suction/vacuum excavation.

 So what is suction/vacuum excavation?
 In short it is the use of a machine that is designed to move high volumes of air through a self-supporting hose at air speeds that allows any loose ground to be drawn into the hose by the moving air stream.
 The air/spoil mix is the passed into a storage tank where the main particles of ground are deposited either for disposal or recycling.
 The air stream is the filtered to remove any other particles that are of a size that does not drop easily out of the moving air stream before expelling the cleaned air back to atmosphere.